WilliamWTC/get_next_line/README.md

-# get_next_line
+# 	get_next_line (core_project)

-C library function that reads any valid file line by line.
+	- The aim of this project is to make you code a function that returns a line ending with a newline, read from a file descriptor.